 Earlier, More Accurate Detection

 Structural changes (the appearance of drusen) in the retina are not always easily discernible.
-They often become evident only after AMD has progressed from a subclinical state.
+They often become evident only after AMD has progressed from its earliest stages.

 High-Touch Patient Care

-The AdaptDx Pro® also offers an optimal patient experience.
-The lightweight headset adapts to each patient, providing a personalized fit.
-A padded liner and adjustable strap enhance patient comfort.
+The AdaptDx Pro® offers an optimal patient experience.
+Patients can don the lightweight headset and tighten it to provide a personalized fit, and the padded liner and adjustable strap can be used to enhance their comfort.